 To compete Step 2, you must do ONE of the following three options.
 See the document attached to this page (above) for more detailed guidelines.

 1. Earn a passing grade in ES HESA 2577: Crossing Identity Boundaries.

 To complete Step 3, you must write a reflection paper on your experience with the DICE program.
 This must be completed after you complete Steps 1 and 2.
-For instructions on what to write in the paper, please contact the DICE program coordinator.
+For instructions on what to write in the paper, please see the document attached to this page (above).

-For completing all three steps, you will be recognized and receive your DICE certificate at the MCC end-of-year celebration.
-If you have any questions or would like a DICE card to begin participating in this program, please contact Stephen Deaderick, email@example.com.
+For completing all three steps, you will be recognized and receive your DICE certificate.
+If you have any questions, please contact Stephen Deaderick, email@example.com.